Below you can find a complete list of types of Argentinian animals. We currently track 275 animals in Argentina and are adding more every day!

 Zoos in Argentina

-Many other areas specialising in animal protection and conservation exist in the country, most with the same goal of defending native and non-native animals from endangerment and extinction.
+Many other areas specializing in animal protection and conservation exist in the country, most with the same goal of defending native and non-native animals from endangerment and extinction.

 Endangered Animals in Argentina